lead-free/cmd_proc/README.md

 ## Motivation

 A wide variety of embedded projects involve a command line interface.
-The idea is to create a light example of easilly managable command lookup mechanism.
-This project was inspired while handling the fololwing code:
+The idea is to create a light example of an easily manageable command lookup mechanism.
+This project was inspired while handling the following code:

 ```cpp
 if(cmd == "led")